Interview Query

 Overview

-The title Machine Learning Scientist gets thrown around a lot, and it’s often confused with Data Scientist, but anyone who specializes in machine learning knows there’s a clear difference.
+The title Machine Learning Scientist gets thrown around a lot, and it’s often confused with Data Scientist, but anyone specializing in machine learning knows there’s a clear difference.

-Unlike a data scientist, a machine learning scientist is often a research and development role.
+A machine learning scientist is often a research and development role unlike a data scientist.
 The machine learning scientist typically focuses on researching new ML methods and algorithms and generating new or improved ways for a company to utilize machine learning techniques.

 For example, at Amazon, machine learning scientists are responsible for:

 Ultimately, the role and title vary by company.
-At Facebook, for instance, they’re called Research Scientists, and at Microsoft, they’re known simply as Researchers.
+At Meta, for instance, they’re called Research Scientists; at Microsoft, they’re known simply as Researchers.
 You’ll also find a lot of machine learning scientists in academia.

-What’s the Difference Between an ML Engineer and an ML Scientist?
+What’s the Difference Between a Machine Learning Engineer and a Machine Learning Scientist?

 Machine learning engineers and scientists share a lot of the same skills.
-Both roles require in-depth knowledge of algorithms, Python and SQL, as well as software engineering.
+Both roles require in-depth knowledge of algorithms, Python and SQL, and software engineering.
 Yet, there are key differences in both job function and skillset:

 Job Function

-A machine learning researcher, on the other hand, focuses on advancing a niche subject domain within machine learning, like natural language processing, deep learning or computer vision, or finding a new approach to a business problem.
-For example, a ML scientist might be responsible for modifying an existing ML library, or writing and developing a new library.
+On the other hand, a machine learning researcher focuses on advancing a niche subject domain within machine learning, like natural language processing, deep learning, computer vision, or finding a new approach to a business problem.
+For example, an ML scientist might be responsible for modifying an existing ML library or writing and developing a new library.

 Skills

-Machine learning engineers and scientists require a lot of the same technical skills: Python, SQL, algorithms, etc.
+Machine learning engineers and scientists require many of the same technical skills: Python, SQL, algorithms, etc.

 The key difference is that machine learning scientists tend to have strong backgrounds in research (which is why many are PhDs).
-They must know how to conduct experimental and quasi-experimental trials, and they’re skilled at documenting and presenting research.
+They must know how to conduct experimental and quasi-experimental trials and are skilled at documenting and presenting research.

 Data Scientist vs Machine Learning Researcher: Key Differences